 MSP Brands and Personality

 What do you notice about the brand of your potential MSP?
 Do they prioritize the same things as you?
-What other businesses do they currently serve, and how does their customer base compare to your own business?
+What other businesses do they currently serve?
+How does their customer base compare to your own business?

-Additionally, it’s a good idea to do some research on an MSP’s history and reputation.
+It’s never a bad idea to do some research on an MSP’s history and reputation.
 How long have they been around?
 What do other companies have to say about them?
 You can even ask for current customer references to get an honest opinion on what it would be like to partner with a specific MSP.

 Strongly tied to a company’s brand is its personality.
 Is it easy to jive and communicate freely?
 When you interact with an MSP, how do they treat you?
 What is their mission, and does it align with your priorities?
 Are they professional?